 USE of IMAGES and CREDIT:

 At no time shall any images by uploaded online or on social media (Facebook, Twitter, Tumblr, Instagram, Blogs, etc) without proper credit accompanying each image.
-No filters or editing may be applied to photos taken by the Photographer, as that is a breach in this contract.
+No filters or editing may be applied to photos taken by the Photographer.
 Any photos uploaded online without proper credit will be taken down until proper credit is received.

 Proper credit would be: “© www.rachelphotographs.com” or “© Rachel Photographs.”
 If any photos are uploaded online in any manner, a link to the Rachel Photographs website, (www.rachelphotographs.com) must be present.
 In the event that photos are uploaded onto Facebook or Instagram, my Facebook page (www.facebook.com/rachelphotographs) or Instagram name (@rachelphotographs) must be credited.